xbraininc/viraal/README.md

 This repo is mainly based on configurability.
 There are scripts that receive the config and instantiate the different objects needed for the task at hand and make them interact.

-As of this moment there are two main scripts: train_text.py and rerank.py
+As of this moment there are two main scripts: train/text.py and rerank.py

 These scripts can be invoked as follows

 ```
-python -m viraal.train_text
+python -m viraal.train.text
 python -m viraal.rerank
 ```